jeffoconnorau/AGMPowerCLI/UsageExamples.md

 -------------          -------                                                      ------
 05535A005F051E00480608 @{clusterid=141925880424; ipaddress=10.194.0.38; masterid=0} {"errcode":0,"summary":"Objects to be imported:\n\t.....
 ```
-This is the same command but without the dryrun.
-After the command finishes, we list the Appliances to see our new one has been added:
+This is the same command but without the dryrun:
 ```
 New-AGMAppliance -ipaddress 10.194.0.38 -username admin -password password  | select-object cluster,report
 ```